munterfi/glacier-flow-model/README.rst

 Limitations
 -----------

-The model has some important limitations:
+The model has some limitations that need to be considered:

 - The flow velocity of the ice per year is limited by the resolution of the grid cells.
 Therefore, a too high resolution should not be chosen for the simulation.
 - The modeling of ice flow is done with D8, a technique for modeling surface flow in hydrology.
 Water behaves fundamentally different from ice, which is neglected by the model (e.g. influence of crevasses).